MBB Consulting: What’s Different About the Big 3 Firms

 McKinsey & Company

-McKinsey, the oldest and most prestigious of the big 3, was founded in 1926 by James O. McKinsey, a professor at the University of Chicago.
+McKinsey, the oldest and most prestigious of the Big 3, was founded in 1926 by James O. McKinsey, a professor at the University of Chicago.

-McKinsey propagates the culture of collaboration and encourages knowledge sharing across geographies and functional groups.
+McKinsey propagates the culture of collaboration and encourages knowledge sharing across geographies and functional practices.
 This helps the firm to “bring the best of McKinsey” to each client by utilizing its internal expertise to help solve customer problems in a quick and effective manner.

 • Use of Digital Assessments: McKinsey, for a long time, recruited on campus at core schools and hired most of its new analysts and associates from these schools.
 With a broadened focus on hiring the best talent irrespective of geography, McKinsey has started using online assessments, specifically the McKinsey Problem Solving Game, to effectively gauge the problem-solving skills of individuals.

-• Sheryl Sandberg, COO of Facebook
+• Sheryl Sandberg, former COO of Facebook

 • Andrew T. Kearney, Founder of A.T.
 Kearney